 We all come in different shapes and sizes.
-It’s the differences that make us unique, so we shouldn’t obsess about them.
+It’s the differences that make us unique, so we shouldn’t obsess about them!
 Why waste your time?
 Looking at your body in the mirror and analyzing each part you hate is not doing any good.
-Instead of looking at your “big arms”, be thankful you actually have two full-functioning arms; because some people don’t.
-Be thankful you have a healthy body and drill it into your head that nobody is perfect.
+Instead of looking at your “big arms”, be thankful you actually have two full-functioning arms.
+Be THANKFUL you have a healthy body and drill it into your head that nobody is perfect.
 There is so much more important things to worry about in the world than your jiggly butt on the beach.
+I mean honestly.

 2. The Secret